LPI Media

 LPI Media (formerly Liberation Publications Inc.) was the largest gay and lesbian publisher in the United States.
-The company targeted LGBT communities and published such magazines, books, and websites, with its magazines alone having more than 8.2 million copies distributed each year.
+The company targeted LGBTQ communities and published such magazines, books, and websites, with its magazines alone having more than 8.2 million copies distributed each year.
 The Advocate and Out magazines were the two largest circulation LGBT magazines in the United States, each with corresponding websites, Advocate.com and OUT.com.

 Additional publications included Out Traveler, HIV Plus, and LGBT-penned titles through Alyson Books making it the "largest publisher of gay and lesbian print publications" and thus the largest print voice of the LGBT communities, including transgender and to a lesser degree bisexual people.

 They were also parent owners of Specialty Publications, which produces adult (pornographic) publications MEN, formerly Advocate Men, FreshMen, Unzipped, and [2].
 Specialty Publications was one of the largest gay adult erotica web and video production companies in the world.

 History

 Liberation Publications began with a police raid at the Black Cat bar in Los Angeles in 1966, prompting a handful of gay men to start a mimeographed sheet newsletter for the gay community.
-This grew into The Advocate magazine the following year and remained the only US LGBT magazine for nearly 25 years.
+This grew into The Advocate magazine the following year and remained the only US LGBTQ magazine for nearly 25 years.